danog/MadelineProtoDocs/docs/API_docs/constructors/keyboardButtonWebView.md

-Button to open a [bot web app](https://core.telegram.org/api/bots/webapps) using [messages.requestWebView](../methods/messages.requestWebView.html), sending over user information after user confirmation.
+Button to open a [bot mini app](https://core.telegram.org/api/bots/webapps) using [messages.requestWebView](../methods/messages.requestWebView.html), sending over user information after user confirmation.

 Can only be sent or received as part of an inline keyboard, use [keyboardButtonSimpleWebView](../constructors/keyboardButtonSimpleWebView.html) for reply keyboards.